Mark Harmon, DVM, DACVIM-Cardiology

 Bachelor of Science, Chemical Engineering, Fayetteville AR

 Dr. Harmon enjoys hiking, watching Seattle sports teams and cooking with his wife, who also is a veterinarian.
-Their pets include a Newfoundland who has lived a happy and healthy life after receiving treatment for multiple heart defects.
+They have a Newfoundland who has lived a happy and healthy life after receiving treatment for multiple heart defects.

 Select Articles and Publications